Epacris gnidioides: Taxonomy

-In 1992, Ian Telford raised the genus Budawangia and changed the name Rupicola gninioides to Budawangia gnidioides in the journal Telopea, but that name is regarded as a synonym of Epacris gnidioides by the Australian Plant Census.
+In 1992, Ian Telford moved the species to his newly created genus Budawangia as Budawangia gnidioides in the journal Telopea.
+It was the only species in the genus.

+In 2015, Elizabeth Anne Brown transferred the species to Epacris as Epacris gnidioides based on a phylogenetic study which found that Rupicola and Budawangia were embedded within Epacris.
+As of March 2024, sources such as the Australian Plant Census and Plants of the World Online accept the name Epacris gnidioides, regarding Rupicola gnidioides and Budawangia gnidioides as a synonyms.

 Distribution and habitat

 Budawangs cliff-heath grows in rock crevices and on sandy ledges at the base of sandstone cliffs on the edges of forest and heath and is only known from the northern Budawang Range in south-eastern New South Wales.

 Conservation status

 Epacris gnidioides is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 (EPBC) Act and the New South Wales Biodiversity Conservation Act 2016.
 The main threats to its survival are its narrow distribution, inappropriate fire regimes, and use of sandstone caves for camping.